LORDINFINITY12/LORDINFINITY12/README.md

 ## 🧰 Projects

 ### Case Organizer v3
-A local-server web app that organizes legal files before they organize you.
+A local-server web app that organizes case files like it’s 2050.

 ---